APO-Cefaclor Oral Suspension

 How it works

-Cefaclor is an antibiotic which belongs to a group called cephalosporins.
-These are closely related to penicillins.
+Cefaclor belongs to a group of medicines called cephalosporin antibiotics.
+These are closely related to penicillin antibiotics.

 It works by killing the bacteria causing your infection or by stopping its growth.